adeyie/Email-Spam-Detection/README.md

 * F1-score: Harmonic mean of precision and recall, providing a balanced measure.
 * Accuracy: Overall proportion of correctly classified emails.

+## Concluding Remarks
+This project demonstrates the successful application of a Random Forest classifier in addressing the challenge of spam email detection within an imbalanced dataset.
+Additionally, deploying this model in a real-world email system would be a valuable next step, including continuous monitoring and retraining to maintain its effectiveness against evolving spam tactics.

 ## Acknowledgements
 * Thanks to the creators of the datasets used.